 *Disclosure: Post may contain affiliate links.
 See our full disclosure here.

 As I stood in front of my dryer, pulling out another heap of clean clothes, I wistfully looked out the window.
 It was another day of the same chores, PJ Masks and following the demands of my toddler.

 Even though I had a list of things to do and a toddler keeping me on my toes, I felt alone.
-Sure, I could climb in the car and head to the library or the grocery store.
-My longing was more than being around people, it was a connection in a deeper level with another Christian woman.
+Sure, I could climb into the car and head to the library or the grocery store.
+My longing was more than being around people, it was a connection on a deeper level with another Christian woman.